-I work with the labs of Mark Kramer and Uri Eden at Boston University and Sydney Cash at Massachusetts General Hospital to analyze human seizures.
-In particular, we aim to understand how seizures stop based on microelectrode array (MEA) data, below.
+As a graduate student, I worked with the labs of Mark Kramer and Uri Eden at Boston University and Sydney Cash at Massachusetts General Hospital to analyze human seizures.
+In particular, we focused on analyzing how seizures stop with microelectrode array (MEA) data, below.

 We use statistical models to describe how functional networks interact to produce "ictal discharges" (IDs): pathological events in the extracellular electric field field during seizure.
 IDs exhibit rich spatiotemporal structure, as shown in the movie above.

 Importantly, IDs are point process data: discrete counts isolated in time and space.
 A rigorous and powerful approach to analyzing such data is the point process generalized linear model (PP GLM).
 The PP GLM below parses within-channel ("intrinsic") and cross-channel ("extrinsic") dynamics simultaneously.
 We find the typical rhythmic bursting associated with the end of spike-wave seizures, as well as strong evidence that IDs propagate with a preferred direction with respect to the seizure onset zone.